Use VESSL Service to create a Slack Summarizer Bot with Open-Source Llama 3

 run-app.yaml

 from the cloned repository.
 You will see the exact file on the right.
-You can now directly edit the YAML file with the editor or edit with the UI.
+You can now directly edit the YAML file with the editor or edit with the UI.access-token

 LLAMA3_BASE_URL